Physical Therapy (Entry-Level DPT)

 Students are allowed to retake only one practical exam within a course and must pass all subsequent practical exams in that course.
 Failure to do so will earn a course grade of F, and the student will be dismissed from the program.
 No more than 3 total retakes will be allowed during the program.
 Failure of the fourth practical examination in the curriculum will constitute a failure (F) of the course in which the fourth failure occurred, resulting in the student’s dismissal from the program at the end of the semester.
 Regardless of the points achieved in a course, students must pass both the didactic and lab portions of the course.

 Repeating a Course

-Undergraduates admitted into the DPT Program are not permitted to repeat a HS/DPT course toward the bachelor’s degree in health sciences.
+Undergraduates admitted into the DPT Program or into the second bachelor’s degree track are not permitted to repeat a HS/DPT course toward the bachelor’s degree in health sciences.

 Academic Probation and Dismissal

 A. Academic Probation:

 A graduate student failing to meet the criteria for satisfactory achievement will be placed on academic probation.
 A student on probation due to failure to meet the cumulative GPA of 3.0 will be allowed one semester to raise the cumulative GPA to a satisfactory level.
 Failure to achieve a 3.0 after one semester will result in dismissal from the program.
 Students may be placed on academic probation no more than two times.
 Students that fail to meet the cumulative GPA of 3.0 for a third time will be dismissed from the program.